University of Notre Dame residence halls: Design and architectural styling

+When Notre Dame started building more residential dorms in the 2000s, it opted to return to a style more aligned with Collegiate gothic and both Ryan Hall and Duncan Hall were designed in this style by Mackey Mitchell Architects.
+Similarly, three new dorms built between 2019 and 2019 were designed by Goody Clancy with Gothic features reminiscent of the Maginnis and Walsh period, a trend continued in the 2020s with designs by Mackey Mitchell Architects once more.
+Among those are the replacmenet halls for Fisher and Pangborn, which in addition to being built in collegiate gothic vernacular style, will also incorporate distinctive features: an entrance tower for the women's dorm and a distinctive chapel for the men's dorm.
+Another features of dorm construction in the 21st century is the focus on sustainable architecture and obtainment of LEED certifications.

 Programs and traditions

-Notre Dame residence halls are the center of the campus student life, and each one hosts signature events, like the Keenan Revue, the Zahm Hall Bun run, Fisher Regatta, the Siegfried Day of Man, The Dillon Hall Pep Rally and many others.
+Notre Dame residence halls are the center of the campus student life, and each one hosts signature events, like the Keenan Revue, the Zahm Hall Bun run, Fisher Regatta, the Siegfried Day of Man, The Dillon Hall Pep Rally, Welsh Family Hoedown Throwdown, and many others.

 Intramurals

 Every residence hall fields a variety of intramural sports teams.
 Interhall football between Notre Dame male dorms is the only interhall tackle football which has remained at any US university.